vtphan/sifter/README.md

 rows.py parses a delimited text files into "rows".
 Delimited text files can be comma-separated or tab-separated files.

+Delimited files must have a well-defined format, where the first row must specify names of all columns.
+There must be no missing values.

+You can select rows based on desirable contions on columns.

 ### Reading delimited text files